A hybrid discrete-continuum modelling approach for the interactions of the immune system with oncolytic viral infections: Comparison between agent-based and continuum models

-We first describe the behaviour of the model without oncolytic viral infection, in order to better understand the basic interactions between the tumour and the immune system.
-Fig. \ref{fig:notreatment} shows an excellent qualitative agreement between numerical solutions of the system of PDEs \eqref{eq:pderad} with $i_0(\vec{x})=0$ and a single simulation of the agent-based model.
-The number of immune cells involved is so low that stochastic fluctuations cannot be neglected, hence the quantitative difference between the two modelling approaches is significant; however, it is enough to consider the average over 10 to obtain an improved quantitative agreement.
-At the beginning of the simulation there are no immune cells in the domain, hence the tumour starts to grow towards the carrying capacity and to invade the surrounding area at the speed $2\sqrt{D p}$ (vertical blue lines in Fig. \ref{fig:notreatment}a).
-In the meantime, immune cells enter the domain at the constant rate $S_0$.
-Although uninfected cells secrete much less chemoattractant than infected cells, the high number of cells guarantees a chemoattractant secretion sufficient to guide immune cells.
-Therefore, the immune cell density stabilizes around the equilibrium value $S_0/q_z$ (lower horizontal black line in Fig. \ref{fig:notreatment}a) only far from the tumour, while it is higher inside the tumour and almost 0 around the boundary due to chemotaxis.
-The presence of immune cells decreases the tumour cell density to approximately $K-\frac{\zeta}{p} z(t,\vec{x})$ (the upper horizontal black line in Fig. \ref{fig:notreatment}a uses the value $z(t,0)$ for simplicity).
+We first describe some simple settings, in order to better understand the basic interactions between the tumour, the infection and the immune system.
+Fig. \ref{fig:basics} represents the following scenarios: \begin{enumerate} \item solid lines: weak immune response, no infection; \item dashed lines: strong immune response, no infection; \item dash-dotted lines: weak immune response, central infection by oncolytic virus. \end{enumerate} In all these cases, there is an excellent qualitative agreement between numerical solutions of the system of PDEs \eqref{eq:pderad} and a single simulation of the agent-based model.
+When the infection is present, the agreement is also quantitative.
+On the other hand, the number of immune cells involved in the cases without infection is so low that stochastic fluctuations cannot be neglected; hence, the quantitative difference between the two modelling approaches is significant; however, it is enough to consider the average over ten simulations to obtain an improved quantitative agreement.

-As time passes, the area of the tumour increases and the total number of immune cells reaches steady state; this is due to our assumption that uninfected tumour cells are unable to stimulate the immune system.
-As a consequence, immune cell density decreases and tumour cell density increases.
-The maximum density of the chemoattractant stabilizes around a value slightly larger than $1\,\mu$g/mm$^2$, which is a bit more than a third of $\phi^*$.
-Overall, the total number of tumour cells increases in time, although at a lower rate than it would do in absence of immune response.